anshumandwivediusa/java-notes/java_basics_and_oops/README.md

 8. **Empty File Validity**
    - Even an empty file is considered a valid Java source file.

+## 8. Two types of variables.

+**1. Member Variables**
+  - Accessible anywhere in the class.
+  - Automatically initialized before invoking any constructor.
+  - Static variables are initialized at class load time.
+  - Can have the same name as the class.

+**2. Automatic Variables(Method Local)**
+  - Must be initialized explicitly.
+(Or, compiler will catch it.)
+Object references can be initialized to null to make the compiler happy.
+The following code won’t compile.
+Specify else part or initialize the local variable explicitly.
+  -
 ## Object vs Class

 <table class="alt">